cpersona/Opine.Data.DataTables/README.md

 Serialization of a DataTable is simple given the internal structure of the default DataTable which consists of an object array and limited column metadata.

+## Is it standalone?

+Yes!
+This project is under the Opine project, but does not have code dependencies on Opine.
+Therefore, you can use this project anywhere with a simple reference.

 # Technologies
 * .NET Core 2.0
 * C# 7